ComputeCanada/magic-castle-benchmark/README.md

 sudo usermod -aG docker $USER
 ```

-A reboot is required for docker.
-Then follow instruction on the [Github new runner page](https://github.com/ComputeCanada/magic-castle-benchmark/settings/actions/runners/new).
-To start the runner at boot, `sudo ./svc.sh install` can be used.
+Then follow the instruction on the [Github new runner page](https://github.com/ComputeCanada/magic-castle-benchmark/settings/actions/runners/new).
+To start the runner at boot run: `sudo ./svc.sh install`.
+A reboot is required to apply the docker permission.